Motorway (brand)

-Motorway is an online-only used car marketplace based in the UK.
-It uses a selling platform to allow users to sell their car to dealers.
+Motorway is an online used car marketplace.
+It offers a selling platform for private car owners to sell their vehicle directly to car dealers.
 Motorway is based in London and Brighton in the UK.

 History

-Motorway was founded in July 2017 by Tom Leathes, Alex Buttle and Harry Jones, who had previously created Top10, a broadband comparison site that was acquired by uSwitch in 2010.
+Motorway was co-founded in July 2017 by Tom Leathes, Alex Buttle and Harry Jones, who had previously created Top10, a broadband and mobile deal comparison site that was acquired by uSwitch in 2010.

 Following an angel round of £500,000, Motorway launched in July 2017.
 The company subsequently raised £2.75 million at seed level funding, with investors including LocalGlobe, a seed stage venture firm founded by Robin Klein and Marchmont Ventures (founded by Momondo and Cheapflights CEO Hugo Burge).

 The brand raised a further £11 million in Series A funding in 2019, with investors again led by Marchmont Ventures and LocalGlobe.
 This brought the company's total funding up to £14.3 million.

 The founders announced in January 2020 that the service was receiving over 100,000 enquiries per month.

 During the COVID-19 pandemic, Motorway was forced to stop trading in March 2020 following the UK national lockdown.
 Trading resumed in May 2020 with contact-free transport to align with social distancing rules.

 By June 2020, Motorway reported £1.39m in used car sales on the platform per day.

-In March 2021, Lloyd Page, previously MoneySupermarket’s Marketing Director, joined Motorway as CMO.

 In June 2021, Motorway raised £48m in Series B funding led by Index Ventures, BMW i Ventures and Unbound.
 At funding completion, Danny Rimer, partner at Index Ventures, joined Motorway’s board.

 In October 2021, Motorway announced its recent financial results to Bloomberg News, revealing $1 billion of sales expected in 2021, with $2 billion projected for the following year.

 In November 2021, Motorway raised $190m in a Series C funding round co-led by Index Ventures and ICONIQ Growth, valuing the business at over $1bn and seeing the company become a unicorn startup.
-The press reported that in 2022 they started selling more than 1,000 cars a day.
+The press went on to report that by mid-2022, they had started selling more than 1,000 cars a day.

+In February 2023, articles in car trade press revealed that Motorway reached £1.7bn ($2.1bn) in used car sales in 2022, doubling its annual revenue year-on-year.

+In May 2023, coverage in dealer press publications revealed that Motorway had launched Motorway Pay to its dealer network, an industry-first payments service to save time and reduce money transfer issues when dealers buy vehicles privately.

+In June 2024, Business Leader stated that Motorway handled £2.2bn ($2.82bn) worth of transactions in 2023.

+In October 2024, London Loves Business reported that Motorway's revenues had increased by 48% over the previous twelve months, based on the company's most recently filed accounts.